U.S. flag

 poetry awards

 The Cambridge Public Library Annual Youth Poetry Contest, started in 1998, celebrates original poetry written by kids in kindergarten through eighth grade (or the age equivalent) in Cambridge.
-Every spring, winning poems are selected from each grade.
-Winners are invited to a special ceremony to read their poem aloud and receive an award.
+Winning poems are selected from each grade, and winners are invited to a special ceremony to read their poem aloud and receive an award.

-Submit your original poems by Wednesday, April 30 for this year's contest!
+Submit your original poems by Friday, May 1.

 Include your name, pronouns, grade, school, phone number and email address with each entry.
 If you are a teacher submitting entries from your class, please also include your name and email address on each entry – we will contact you if your class has a winner.